Roasted Brussel Sprouts, Butternut Squash, Sweet Potato, Beets, Cranberries, Almonds & Caramelized Onions

 Try it in a pasta & Roasted Garlic!

 I love to roast a ton of vegetables along side garlic.
 (I take a whole bulb of garlic and cut the top off.
 I drizzle avocado oil on top and let it dribble down sides of garlic bulb.
 I cover in tin foil and cook along side veg for about 25 minutes.)Once veg is roasted, add to a pan with coconut oil and the roasted garlic.
 Squeeze out each soft garlic bulb, or pull out with a fork and smash it with the back of a spoon or fork into the coconut oil.
 Add a few squirts of Bragg Soya sauce and salt!
 Mix it up & That’s it!
 Some might add pepper or feta cheese, but I love it simple.
+I can then throw this on pasta and add in the roasted vegetables.
+Its a whole new meal!
 Try it.

 **These are excellent as a side to Thanksgiving!!!